Last updated Dec 3rd, 2021

 Also, the average CPMs rose from $3.60 in February to $8.60 in May and June, according to WPromote, a performance ad agency.

-Let’s say that one year ago, with $20.000 spent on your Facebook ads, you were able to reach around 10.000.000 users.
+A year ago, with $20.000 spent on your Facebook ads, you might have been able to reach around 10.000.000 users.

 Quite an impressive number.

 But right now, the same budget will barely help you reach 7,500,000 users.

 By the end of this article, you’ll have the answer to these questions.
 But first, let’s knock out some basics.

 Skip to the section that you’d like to read first:

 Adespresso’s in-depth analysis of $636 million in ad spend found that on average, Facebook advertising costs companies $0.97 per click and $7.19 per 1000 impressions.
 And the average cost for ad campaigns to get more likes or app downloads is $1.07 per like and $5.47 per download.

 New research from Revealbot shows the average Facebook ads cost per click is now between $0.5-$3.5.